 Learning how much to eat and when to stop — also known as self-regulation– is a hallmark of healthy eating and kids need to learn this throughout childhood.

-Actions that Encourage Eating Disorders
+Actions that Promote Eating Disorders

 - Make negative comments about your own or others’ weight, or worse, your child’s weight.